Cybersecurity centres sees significant rise in reports of telephone fraud

 The story told by telephone scammers varies.
 “Sometimes they pretend to be the police, saying that you are mentioned in a file.
-In recent reports, they claim to be calling on behalf of Proximus, Argenta or Card Stop,” explained CCB spokesperson Katrien Eggers.
+In recent reports, they claim to be calling on behalf of Proximus, Argenta or Card Stop,” said CCB spokesperson Katrien Eggers.

 The calls often come from foreign numbers and start with a robocall.
 If the victim presses a number, an operator, in this case a fraudster, comes on the line.